graalvm/graalvm-demos/native-image-jmx-demo/README.md

 # Build and Run Native Executables with Remote JMX

 Remote management using [Java Management Extensions (JMX)](https://www.oracle.com/java/technologies/javase/javamanagement.html) is possible in executables built with GraalVM Native Image.

-This guide covers the steps required to build, run, and interact with such a native executable using JMX.
+This demo shows how to build, run, and interact with such a native executable using JMX.
 It also shows you how to register a custom managed bean (MBean), with the JMX server and the additional steps required for it to work with Native Image.

 > Note: This demo works with GraalVM for JDK 17 and later.

 ## Step 1: Preparation

-1. Download and install the latest GraalVM JDK with Native Image [GraalVM JDK Downloader](https://github.com/graalvm/graalvm-jdk-downloader):
+1. Download and install the latest GraalVM JDK with Native Image using the [GraalVM JDK Downloader](https://github.com/graalvm/graalvm-jdk-downloader):
     ```bash
     bash <(curl -sL https://get.graalvm.org/jdk)
     ```